BlackDragon17/Smarthome-Webshop-Assistant/README.md

 *A webshop-like assistant for choosing compatible smart home products.*

 **SHWA** constitutes the practical part of my bachelor’s thesis.
-Built upon Vue, Bootstrap, and standard web technologies, it is my first real venture into web development.
+Built upon Vue, Vite, Bootstrap, and standard web technologies, it is my first real venture into web development.

-The developed website will indefinitely be hosted on GitHub Pages under https://blackdragon17.github.io/Smarthome-Webshop-Assistant/
+The developed webapp will indefinitely be hosted on GitHub Pages under https://blackdragon17.github.io/Smarthome-Webshop-Assistant/

 ### Repository structure

-This repository follows the standard Vite or Vue CLI pattern.
+This repository follows the standard Vite structure.

 ```
 root